Homebush Boys High School

 Homebush Boys High School, founded in 1936, is a public high school for boys.
 It is in Homebush, in Sydney, New South Wales, Australia.

 Formerly a selective high school, in 2006 Homebush Boys was regarded as one of the academically best-performing comprehensive schools, and has, in the past, been ranked above selective schools on the Higher School Certificate results.

 The school has an enrolment of approximately 1208 students.

-Curriculum

-The school has nine faculties, being English, Mathematics, Science, Social Science, History, Music, Languages, Art, Technical and Applied Studies and PDHPE.

-Homebush Boys is a consistent achiever in the Higher School Certificate (HSC) outcome, averaging 5–10 students achieving the Premier's Award every year.
-In 2004, a student named Martin Feng became the first Homebush Boy to score 100 in the Universities Admission Index (UAI).

-Extra-curricular activities

-Drum corps – participates in the annual Burwood march, the Anzac Day march through the streets of central Sydney, the Sandakan service at Burwood Park and, more recently, the Strathfield Fair.
-Homebush Boys is renowned for an elite performing Drum Corps, run by the Music faculty.

-Chess Team – Senior, intermediate and junior chess teams compete every Friday afternoon against other schools in the area.

-Debating team – Homebush Boys has a strong tradition of debating, competing in major debating competitions in NSW.